 For everyone who has continued to echo their support for the con and kept reaching out to me for updates, I can’t thank you enough for helping keep TsunamiCon alive in our hearts.
 Sometimes these kinds of challenges can seem a little overwhelming, and I always seemed to find a kind word or anxious query at exactly the moment I needed it to keep focused on the event.
 I appreciate your faith, and I hope you’ll help me make this year’s event as fun and fulfilling as possible.

 Join us for yet another full day of tabletop gaming on Saturday, August 4th at The Burrow!
 Admission is FREE, and there will be open gaming for RPGs and board games, with room for anyone to sit down and play some games.
 Features of Tsunami GameDay include:

 - Advance registration for scheduled games

 - Amazing sales on all gaming products

-You can register now to run a game or get a seat at someone else’s table.
+You can register now to run a game or register (it’s free!) and get a seat at someone else’s table.
 Though you can schedule an event at any hour of the day, we recommend long-form games such as RPGs be scheduled from 1pm to 5pm OR 6pm to 10pm to maximize flexibility for players who want to play more than one game and have time to grab dinner in between.